userbotindo/UserIndoBot/README.md

 Can be found on telegram as [UserbotIndo](https://t.me/userbotindobot).

 Join the [Group Support](https://t.me/userbotindo) if you just want to stay in the loop about new features or announcements.

+## NOTICE

+This project is no longer under active maintenance.
+Bug fixes may still be released, but no new features will be added.
+We'll no longer be responding to an Issue or Pull Request unless they are related to any security or critical bug concerns.
+You can use [Anjani](https://github.com/userbotindo/anjani), our new group management bot, an improvement from this bot.

 ## Credits